JialuJialu/Social-Dynamic-Lab/vesta/jupyter.md

 arbitrary but must be the same in all of these commands.

 ## On your local machine:

+You must have Jupyter Notebooks installed locally.
+You can find instructions on downloading the latest version [here](http://jupyter.readthedocs.io/en/latest/install.html)

 You can now connect to the Notebook on your local machine using an ssh tunnel.